-- 15. Washrooms and frequently-touched surfaces (door handles, light switches, desks, computer equipment, taps, etc.) must be cleaned with suitable sanitation products several times a day. - 16.
-Premises as well as shared spaces are to be cleaned several times a day. - 17.
+- 16. Washrooms and frequently-touched surfaces (door handles, light switches, desks, computer equipment, taps, etc.) must be cleaned with suitable sanitation products several times a day. - 17.
+Premises as well as shared spaces are to be cleaned several times a day. - 18.
 Each individual must bring their own meal or snack.
 Students will eat in their classroom.
 As a result, the use of refrigerators, coffee makers, ovens, and microwave ovens (except for the equipment used for the nutrition class) will not be permitted.
-The use of water fountains and coffee makers is permitted on the sole condition that the hygiene and sanitation rules previously outlined are respected. - 18.
+The use of water fountains and coffee makers is permitted on the sole condition that the hygiene and sanitation rules previously outlined are respected. - 19.
 Individuals affected by one of the following conditions should not enter CÉF's premises, offices, or schools: - a.
 Individuals displaying symptoms associated with COVID-19, such as fever, cough, difficulties breathing or loss of smell without nasal congestion. - b.
 Individuals who have been instructed to self-isolate by a local public health officer for their region. - c.
 Individuals who have received a positive COVID-19 infection result. - d.
 Individuals who have been in close contact with a confirmed case of COVID-19. - e.
-Individuals returning from a trip abroad, until their 14-day confinement period is over. - f.
-As of September 1, 2020, people returning from an out-of-province trip must adhere to a 14-day self isolation period before reporting to the school and / or office. - g.
-Students and staff who are considered medically vulnerable (e.g., chronic illness, immune deficiency, pregnant or breastfeeding women, elderly person, etc.) must notify school authorities of their situation and, with written confirmation from their treating physician, may receive adapted educational services or work in conditions that reflect their situation.
-These individuals must not enter CÉF's premises, schools, offices, or any of their other facilities. - 19.
+Individuals returning from a trip abroad, until their 14-day confinement period is over. - 20.
+Parents of students with a health vulnerability (that would put them at risk) or who choose the virtual learning mode for their children, must inform the principal of the school which their children attend. - 21.
+Upon medical advice, staff members with a health vulnerability whose presence in school or at Head Office would put them at risk, may inquire with their supervisor as to arrangements that might be made allowing them to carry on with their duties in virtual mode. - 22.
 People's usual routines must be adjusted, while collaboration and goodwill are both essential to the collective well-being.
 Therefore: - a.
 Every person must clean their workspace regularly. - b.
 Individuals who eat on site must plan a cold meal or bring a thermos, as well as their beverage. - c.
 Each person is responsible to clean any equipment shared by several people after their use (photocopier, etc.).